decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     [P in keyof T]: undefined extends T[P] ?
 P : never;
 }[keyof T];

+// Warning: (ae-missing-release-tag) "INetowrkEntity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type INetowrkEntity = LastWriteWinElementSetComponentDefinition<INetowrkEntityType>;

+// Warning: (ae-missing-release-tag) "INetowrkEntityType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface INetowrkEntityType {
+    // (undocumented)
+    entityId: Entity;
+    // (undocumented)
+    networkId: number;
+}

 // Warning: (tsdoc-html-tag-missing-string) The HTML element has an invalid attribute: Expecting an HTML string starting with a single-quote or double-quote character
 // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
 // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"